Ipswich is one of the fastest growing areas in Queensland and continues to grow and change.

 No city stays the same.
 Cities grow and change to respond to changing people, and opportunities, and respond to challenges.

 Our city of Ipswich is a key regional growth area in South East Queensland that is growing and changing at a fast pace.
-The current population of Ipswich is approximately 247,000 people and is expected to grow to 535,000 by 2046, meaning accommodating an additional 288,000 residents.
+The 2021 population of Ipswich was approximately 247,000 people and is expected to grow to 535,000 by 2046, meaning accommodating an additional 288,000 residents.
 To manage this growth, we will need to generate at least 75,000 extra jobs and provide for an additional 106,000 homes, including facilitating diversity in lifestyle, housing choice, and affordability.

 Planning helps to accommodate this change as Ipswich and the South East Queensland region grows.
 Planning for the future means understanding what our city is like now, while thinking about what we want for the future.
 With change, also comes opportunities.
 Good planning can improve our lifestyle by creating great places for people to live, work and visit.